-Metro Approves $646M Annual Multi-Agency Transit Policing Contract
+Metro Approves $646M Multi-Agency Transit Policing Contract (Corrected)

 At today’s meeting, the Metro board approved a new five-year multi-agency transit policing contract.
 For the past decade, transit policing had been done by the L.A.
 County Sheriff Department (LASD.)
 Under the new contract transit policing will be done by LAPD, LASD, and Long Beach Police Department.

 When the proposal first came to the board in November-December 2016, it was $547 million

 - L.A.
 Police Department – $370 million – 68 percent

 - L.A.
 County Sheriffs Department – $150 million – 27 percent